 Thankfully, I am friends with a thrifty fashion student who told me to go to Camberwell Market and make a killing from my trash.
 She was damn right about that and also by my side, folding tables and selling hand-made items on the day.

 At 6:30am every Sunday morning, a carpark at the back of Burke Road turns into a giant trash and treasure market where stall holders sell their second-hand goods for bargain prices.

-How do you sell?
+How do you sell at Camberwell Market?

 The process is super simple.